 And I was uncomfortable using it without knowing exactly why part of it wasn’t working.

 I’ve talked before about how to disable animation in Cyanogenmod 10.x, but I’ve done a few other things to conserve some scarce system resources on my gigahertz-ish, half-gig Nook Color.
 If you’re running Cyanogenmod on a phone that’s a couple of years old, these tricks can help you too.
+Here are some tricks to speed up Android.
 Read more

 This week, Mark Shuttleworth closed the longstanding Ubuntu bug #1, which simply read, “Microsoft has majority market share.”
 Because Microsoft didn’t lose its market share lead to Ubuntu, or Red Hat, or some other conventional Linux distribution, some people, including John C. Dvorak, are interpreting this as some kind of surrender.